escap/fenix-ui-chart-creator/README.md

 will create a line chart in the container with the ID=result with country label, element label in row and the year in columns, group by the item: the aggregation function used will be the sum for the columns "value"

+#update
+the update function allow the user to modify the config file and refresh the chart : model,el have don't need to be provided. example this.chart.update({type:"area"})